-5.1 Clean, dry compressed air shall be used for nozzle blasting.
-Moisture separators, oil separators, traps, or other equipment may be necessary to achieve this requirement.

-- 5.2 Any of the following methods of surface preparation may be used to achieve a commercial blast cleaned surface: - 5.2.1 Dry abrasive blasting using compressed air, blast nozzles, and abrasive. - 5.2.2 Dry abrasive blasting using a closed-cycle, recirculating abrasive system with compressed air, blast nozzle, and abrasive, with or without vacuum for dust and abrasive recovery. - 5.2.3 Dry abrasive blasting using a closed cycle, recirculating abrasive system with centrifugal wheels and abrasive. - 5.3 Other methods of surface preparation (such as wet abrasive blasting) may be used to achieve a commercial blast cleaned surface by mutual agreement between those responsible for performing the work and those responsible for establishing the requirements.
+- 5.1 Clean, dry compressed air shall be used for nozzle blasting.
+Moisture separators, oil separators, traps, or other equipment may be necessary to achieve this requirement. - 5.2 Any of the following methods of surface preparation may be used to achieve a near-white blast cleaned surface: - 5.2.1 Dry abrasive blasting using compressed air, blast nozzles, and abrasive. - 5.2.2 Dry abrasive blasting using a closed-cycle, recirculating abrasive system with compressed air, blast nozzle, and abrasive, with or without vacuum for dust and abrasive recovery. - 5.2.3 Dry abrasive blasting using a closed cycle, recirculating abrasive system with centrifugal wheels and abrasive. - 5.3 Other methods of surface preparation (such as wet abrasive blasting) may be used to achieve a near-white blast cleaned surface by mutual agreement between those parties responsible for establishing the requirements and those responsible for performing the work.
 NOTE: Information on the use of inhibitors to prevent the formation of rust immediately after wet blast cleaning is contained in Section A.9 of Appendix A.